-It has anti-inflammatory properties.
-It keeps your joints healthy.
+Turmeric also has anti-inflammatory properties.
+In addition to this, it can help to keep your joints healthy.
 You can find it in powder form as well as in pill form.

-It has anti-inflammatory and painkilling properties.
-It is generally used for pains, muscular pains, tears, and rheumatoid arthritis.
-You can use it from an infusion of a teaspoon of dry plant with a cup of water.
+Arnica has anti-inflammatory and painkilling properties too.
+It is generally used for pains, muscular pains, and rheumatoid arthritis.
+You can use it with an infusion of a teaspoon of dry arnica with a cup of water.
 Apply it to the affected area with a clean cloth.

 This is meant for external use only.
 Do not consume it.

 You can also find it in ointment, cream, or oil form in your natural product store.
-Be careful to not inhale it or that it comes in contact with your mucus organs.
+However, be careful to not inhale it or let it come into contact with your respiratory system.
 You should wash your hands well after touching it or use gloves to be safe.

-You can find licorice in the supermarket, pharmacies, or herbal stores in tablet, pill, cream, etc. form.
-Patients with Type II diabetes, high blood pressure, low potassium in the blood, hepatitis, and during pregnancy should not use this.
+You can find licorice in the supermarket, pharmacies, or herbal stores in tablet, pill, or cream form.
+However, pregnant women, patients with Type II diabetes, high blood pressure, low potassium in the blood, and hepatitis should not use this.

 Avoid using it with other medications.
 Tell your doctor about consuming licorice.

-It has painkilling and anti-inflammatory properties.
-You can use it externally for arthritis cases, carpal tunnel syndrome, injuries, twists, etc.
+Ginger has painkilling and anti-inflammatory properties.
+You can use it externally for arthritis cases, carpal tunnel syndrome, injuries, muscle pains etc.